Casablanca Uprisings of 1952

-The Casablanca Uprisings of 1952 (انتفاضة الدار البيضاء 1952) were a violently repressed anti-colonial popular movement that took place 7-8 December 1952 in Casablanca, Morocco in response to the French assassination of the Tunisian labor unionist Farhat Hached in Tunis on 5 December.
+The Casablanca Uprisings of 1952 (انتفاضة الدار البيضاء 1952) were a violently repressed anti-colonial popular movement that took place on the 7th and 8th of December 1952 in Casablanca, Morocco in response to the French assassination of the Tunisian labor unionist Farhat Hached in Tunis on 5 December.
 The Union Générale des Syndicats Confédéres au Maroc (UGSCM) labor union and the Istiqlal Party organized two days of strike and protests.
-Over 3,500 workers assembled in demonstrations that were violently dispersed by French police.
-Hundreds of Europeans rampaged into Moroccan neighborhoods leading to hundreds killed or wounded.
+Over 3,500 workers assembled in demonstrations that were violently dispersed by the French police.
+Hundreds of Europeans rampaged into Moroccan neighborhoods leading to hundreds protestors killed or wounded.

 Street children and dock workers also participated in the Casablanca protests of December 1952.

 Context

 The Tunisian labor unionist and anti-colonial activist Farhat Hached was assassinated by La Main Rouge, operated by the French Service de Documentation Extérieure et de Contre-Espionnage, in Tunis on 5 December 1952.

 Carrières Centrales

 The protests were centered in the working class neighborhood Carrières Centrales (now Hay Mohammadi)—then on the outskirts of Casablanca—a neighborhood populated partially by migrants from rural areas seeking employment in the city and partially by Moroccans displaced from the city center in 1938 when the French authorities used a typhoid epidemic as justification to destroy shantytowns near the European ville nouvelle.
 Up until the early 1950s, Carrières Centrales was a massive shantytown; the French authorities considered it a den of nationalist fervor and popular resistance and therefore a threat to the colonial order.